 Wallis’s second marriage quickly followed in 1928.
-She had already started an affair with Ernest Aldrich Simpson, an Anglo-American shipping executive, before divorcing Earl.
-Ernest divorced his wife too and in 1928, they married in London.
+She had already started an affair with Ernest Simpson, an Anglo-American shipping executive, before divorcing Earl.
+Ernest divorced his wife too, and in 1928, the new couple married in London.
 They lived in a large house in Mayfair with many servants, however, Wallis’ wandering eye led her to the future Edward VIII…

 Wallis Simpson’s controversial relationship with Edward VIII’:

-Wallis and David – as The Prince of Wales was known to the family – were introduced in 1931 through his then-mistress, Thelma Furness, Viscountess Furness.
-Wallis and Ernest were experiencing financial difficulties and Wallis frequently saw Edward at social events such as house parties and at court.
+Wallis and ‘David’ (The Prince of Wales) were introduced in 1931 through his then-mistress, Thelma Furness, Viscountess Furness.
+Wallis and Ernest were experiencing financial difficulties and Wallis frequently saw Edward at events like house parties, and at court.

 No one in power would agree to this.
-The Prime Minister at the time, Stanley Baldwin, spoke with Edward VIII, who asked for a morganatic marriage, which would mean that he would remain King but Wallis would not become Queen.
+The Prime Minister at the time, Stanley Baldwin, spoke with Edward VIII, who asked for a morganatic marriage: he would remain King but Wallis would not become Queen.
 This was not allowed (one of the reasons Camilla is expected to be Queen and not Princess Consort) and Edward was told that if he married Wallis, the government would resign, causing a major crisis.

 Nevertheless, Edward refused to give up Wallis Simpson and signed the Instrument of Abdication on 10th December 1936.
-In his public announcement, Edward stated: “I have found it impossible to carry the heavy burden of responsibility, and to discharge my duties as King as I would wish to do, without the help and support of the woman I love”.
+In his radio message announcing his decision, Edward stated: “I have found it impossible to carry the heavy burden of responsibility, and to discharge my duties as King as I would wish to do, without the help and support of the woman I love”.

 Life after Edward VIII’s abdication:

-After Edward abdicated, the couple were separated until May 1937, in order to ensure that Wallis’ divorce would be finalised.
-Once the divorce was settled, Wallis and David married on 3rd June 1937, what would have been George V’s 72nd birthday.
+After Edward abdicated, the couple married on 3rd June 1937, what would have been George V’s 72nd birthday.
 This offended Queen Mary, and no members of the Royal Family attended the ceremony at the Château de Candé, near Tours in France.

 Edward’s brother, the now-King George VI, granted Edward and Wallis the titles of ‘Duke and Duchess of Windsor’, however, he made it clear that only Edward would be addressed as ‘Your Royal Highness’, not his wife.
 This was proof that the Royal Family didn’t accept the Duchess, even though she had married into the family.